giuseppeandreozzi/Exercise_C-Sharp/README.md

 **Level 39 - The Long Game**<br/>
 A simple game where the user can enter his username and every time he press a key his score increments.
 If the user press the key Enter the game stops and the program will save the user's score in a file which name is the user's name.
 Furthermore, the program will use the score saved as initial score for the next time the user will play.

+**Level 40 - The Potion Masters of Pattren**<br/>
+A program where the user can create a potion using some ingredients.
+Following these rules:
+* All potions start as water.
+* Adding stardust to water turns it into an elixir.
+* Adding snake venom to an elixir turns it into a poison potion.
+* Adding dragon breath to an elixir turns it into a flying potion.
+* Adding shadow glass to an elixir turns it into an invisibility potion.
+* Adding an eyeshine gem to an elixir turns it into a night sight potion.
+* Adding shadow glass to a night sight potion turns it into a cloudy brew.
+* Adding an eyeshine gem to an invisibility potion turns it into a cloudy brew.
+* Adding stardust to a cloudy brew turns it into a wraith potion.
+* Anything else results in a ruined potion.

+N.B: Program made in order to work with pattern matching